20 Small Business Tips and Tricks to Help You Grow

 You can use automation to streamline and automate your customer service processes.
 Using an email marketing system or CRM (Customer Relationship Management) tool can help you keep track of customer information and help you respond to requests.
 You can even automate delivering offers and discounts to your customers or build a tool to automate a sales process.

 Helping Scale Your Business

 As your business grows, managing every aspect of your operation becomes more complex.
-For instance, when you hire more employees or increase your team’s size, it can become difficult to keep up with paperwork and record keeping.
+For instance, when you hire more employees or increase your team's size, keeping up with paperwork and record keeping can become challenging.